Harvesting Rainwater: A Sustainable Solution For Any Home

 We capture rainwater for all our outside irrigation needs.
 Come see 3 easy setups we use here on the Homestead. #TexasHomesteader

-None of the systems are fancy or expensive, but they all work great to keep our gardens watered with free, untreated water!
+None of the systems are fancy or expensive, but they all work great to keep our gardens watered with free, untreated all-natural rainwater!

 ~TxH~